londonlast21/ebank/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End Project

+## To Use:
+1. Clone repo to local machine
+2. create schema using